-First, we investigate the level property of our test by generating random samples from some multivariate spherically symmetric distributions.
-In particular, we consider the standard multivariate (a) Gaussian, (b) Cauchy, and (c) $t_4$ distributions for this purpose and call them Examples 1(a), 1(b) and 1(c), respectively.
+First, we investigate the level property of our test by generating random samples from some spherically symmetric distributions.
+In particular, we consider the standard multivariate (a) Gaussian, (b) Cauchy and (c) $t_4$ ($t$ distribution with $4$ degrees of freedom) distributions and call them Examples 1(a), 1(b) and 1(c), respectively.
 In each case, we compute the powers for different sample sizes ($n = 20,40,60$) and dimensions ($d=2^i, i=1,2,\ldots, 10$), and they are reported in Figure \ref{fig:level}.
 This figure clearly shows that for all three distributions, our test rejects $H_0$ in nearly 5\% cases.
-The other three competing tests also exhibit similar behaviour, but to save space we do not report them here.
+The other three competing tests also exhibit similar behaviour, but to avoid repetition we do not report them here.

-To compare the empirical powers of different tests, again we consider examples involving (a) Gaussian, (b) Cauchy and (c) $t_4$ distributions with the centre at the origin, but this time we consider the scatter matrix of the form $(1-\rho) ~{\bf I}_d+\rho ~{\bf 1}_d{\bf 1}^{\top}_d$, where ${\bf I}_d$ is the $d \times d$ identity matrix, ${\bf 1}_d$ is the $d$-dimensional vector with all elements equal to one and $\rho\in (0,1)$ (call them Examples 2(a), 2(b) and 2(c), respectively).
+To compare the empirical powers of different tests, again we consider examples involving (a) Gaussian, (b) Cauchy and (c) $t_4$ distributions with the centre at the origin, but this time we consider the scatter matrix of the form $(1-\rho) ~{\bf I}_d+\rho ~{\bf 1}_d{\bf 1}^{\top}_d$. where $\rho\in (0,1)$ (call them Examples 2(a), 2(b) and 2(c), respectively).
 Note that here the distributions are elliptically symmetric.
 For each example, we consider $d=5$ and carry out different tests based on $100$ observations.
 Powers of these tests are reported in Figure \ref{fig:power-1}.
 As $\rho$ increases from zero to one (i.e., the distribution deviates more from sphericity) one would expect the power of a test to increase.
 But, for OT and PP tests, these increments are negligible.
-In these examples, our test has the best performance followed by the DT test.
+In these examples, the proposed test has the best performance followed by the DT test.

 Next, we consider four examples (call them Examples 3(a)-(d)) involving symmetric but non-elliptic distributions.
 In Examples 3(a) and 3(b), we deal with $\ell_p$-symmetric distributions \citep[see, e.g.,][]{gupta1997lp,dutta2011} with $p=\infty$ and $p=1$, respectively.
 In both cases, we generate observations on ${\bf X} = R {\bf U}$, where ${\bf U}$ and $R \sim \text{Unif}(9,10)$ are independent.
 In Example 3(a), we have ${\bf U} = {\bf Y}/\|{\bf Y}\|_\infty$ where ${\bf Y} = (Y_1,\ldots, Y_5)$ is uniformly distributed over the 5-dimensional unit hypercube $\{{\bf y}=(y_1,y_2.\ldots,y_5)^{\top}: \max\{|y_1|,|y_2|,\ldots,|y_5|\}\leq 1\}$, while in Example 3(b), we have ${\bf U} = {\bf Y}/\|{\bf Y}\|_1$ where $Y_1,\ldots, Y_5$ are independent standard Laplace variables.
 We carry out our experiment with different sample sizes, and the results are reported in Figure \ref{fig:power-2}.
 In these examples, OT and PP tests have powers close to the nominal level of 0.05.
 In Example 3(b), the proposed test and the DT have comparable performance, but in Example 3(a), our test significantly outperforms the DT test.